percona/legacy-docs/docs/index.md

 # Legacy documentation

-Here you can find the documentation in PDF format for legacy versions of Percona products.
-Note that Percona does not update the legacy documentation.
-Upgrade your products to the most recent versions to receive documentation support.
+You should upgrade to the most recent version for documentation support.
+The legacy documentation is available in a PDF format for those versions that have reached their end-of-life.
+Percona does not update legacy documentation.